 Probate is the legal process by which a deceased person’s assets are distributed to their heirs or beneficiaries.
 It’s a complex process that involves the court system and requires a lot of legal knowledge and experience.
 Many people ask, “Why do I need probate?”
 The answer is simple: probate is necessary to ensure that your assets are distributed according to your wishes and to prevent disputes among your heirs.

 At Cipparone & Cipparone, we have seen firsthand the importance of probate.
-We have helped many families navigate this process to assure that the assets of the estate are distributed in accordance with Florida law.
+We’ve guided many families through this process, ensuring the estate assets are distributed in line with Florida law.
 In this article, we will explain what probate is, how it works, and why you need it.

 What is Probate?